What Is Web-Based Training? An eLearning Guide (2025)

 With Whatfix, L&D teams can create in-app training and learning content such as task lists, self-help wikis, interactive walkthroughs, smart tips, and more.

-5. Provide Offline Access
+5. Provide offline access

 Employees often need to refresh their memory – sometimes when they have no access to digital assets.
 Be sure to have a backup plan to allow easy offline access to your training material in the form of recordings and downloadables.